Koyama-Tsubasa/VLSI_System_Design/Final_project/DnCNN_Accelerator/README.md

 * The DnCNN accelerators for different versions are in /hdl.
 * The srams are in /sim/sram_model.
-* You can do simulation and synthesis by the following steps.
+* You can do simulation and synthesis by the following steps as same as hw3_spec.
 1. cd sim/
    make sim
 2. cd syn/
    dc_shell -f synthesis.tcl
 3. cd sim/
    make syn
+* The reports will be generated as same as hw3_spec.
+* If you don't want to run, you can just look at the report already generated.